IEEEsb/IEEEsbot/README.md

 }
 ```

-The `localPort` is the port where the bot should listen for updates.
-This may
+`localPath` and `localPort` indicate where the bot should listen for updates.
-or may not be the same as the one specified in the host's URL, depending on
+This may or may not be the same as the one specified in the host's URL,
-your specific network setup.
+depending on your specific network setup.

 The `https` field is used for specifying where the different SSL/TLS keys can
 be found in the local filesystem, although you can skip it if you have some